 MARRIAGE, COUPLE & RELATIONSHIP COUNSELLING

-We can cling on to the hope of meeting the perfect soul mate as we go through a succession of relationships in a world where things are easily replace, upgraded and traded for the latest model.
-The dream, the hope and the poetical of marriage often turns to disappointment as the reality never quite matches the fantasy.
+We can cling on to the hope of meeting the perfect soul mate as we go through a succession of relationships in a world where things are easily replaced, upgraded and traded for the latest model.
+The dream, the hope and the potential of marriage often turns to disappointment as the reality never quite matches the fantasy.
 We start taking each other for granted, become less attentive and less appreciative of each other.
 We might think we are with the wrong person and are incompatible.
 We may have affairs and look outside to find what we have lost and have been missing with our partner.

 We may want to have children as the fruit of our love and then feel trapped by demands on our time and energy.
 Sometimes they can be disabled; sometimes we lose them and sometimes we are unable to conceive and go through IVF, then adoption or decide not to have children and live with any regret that haunts us when the biological clock grinds to a halt.